openstack/neutron/doc/source/devref/rpc_callbacks.rst

 :doc:`More information about the upgrade strategy <upgrade>`.

-The plan is to provide a semi-automatic method which avoids manual pinning and unpinning of versions by the administrator which could be prone to error.
+We provide an automatic method which avoids manual pinning and unpinning of versions by the administrator which could be prone to error.

 Resource pull requests
 ~~~~~~~~~~~~~~~~~~~~~~